 Dispersion measure

 Several dispersion measures have been proposed to analyze lifespan inequality (8).
-Here, we use the coefficient of variation defined as the standard deviation weighted by the average, in lifetable notation it is:
+Here, we use the coefficient of variation, which is the standard deviation weighted by the average.
+In lifetable notation it is:

 CV=0ω(x-ex)2fxdx0ωlxdx=σe0.
 (1)